cyishere/zhouzhou-rocks/src/pages/posts/doctor-who-legend-of-the-sea-devils-borrowed-madame-ching.md

 Overall, I learned some adaptation skills from this episode, which were:

 * Begin with the major character (not necessarily the protagonist); the more familiar, the better; she/he has more freedom to write, and it is better.
 This character will confirm where and when the story will take place.
 * Find a way to relate this important character to our protagonist; in this case, the writers let Madame Ching lose her crew, and she wants to find the treasure to redeem them.
-Her desire or goal overlaps with Dr.who's.
+Her desire or goal overlaps with the doctor who's.
 (Ignore the real history).
 * Taking characters from different areas is a fantastic way to combine a fresh plot.
 They can appear as conflicts if they are on the same topic.
 They, like Sea Devils and Ji-Hun, are not real people, but their combination is a suitable fit to help advance the plot.